 The comedy shorts of the 1920s and ’30s were a key part of our youth.
 You didn’t have to turn to TCM to watch movies of that era in those days (good thing, too—since cable TV wasn’t yet in existence).
 We spent hours viewing Laurel and Hardy and Our Gang comedies, simply because they were often just about the only things on a kid would care to watch.

-So when Ms. Cladrite and I paid a visit to Los Angle-eez some years ago, a visit to the concrete steps featured in Stan and Ollie’s The Music Box was high on our list of things to do.
+So when we paid a visit to Los Angeles some years ago, a visit to the concrete steps that were featured in Stan and Ollie’s The Music Box was high on our list of things to do.

-Back in the day, the area around those steps was wide open, but it’s quite developed now—you could never achieve the camera angles necessary to shoot a remake of The Music Box.
-But the steps themselves are still there, and one enterprising soul has undertaken the task of creating a video comprising then-and-now photographs of this memorable location.
-We enjoyed the video (though it is, perhaps, thorough to a fault), and we think you will, tool
+Back in the day, the area around those steps was a bit more open, but it’s quite developed now—you could never achieve the camera angles necessary to shoot a remake of The Music Box.
+But the steps themselves are still there, and one enterprising soul has undertaken the task of creating a video comprising then-and-now shots of this memorable location.
+We enjoyed the video, and we think you will, tool